AndrewJBateman/angular-material-portfolio/README.md

 - **TODO:** Complete real content for Project 7: WorldBank Data App.
 - **TODO:** Complete real content for Project 8: Nasa Data App.

-- **Skills:** Working. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
+- **Skills:** Working & tidy. fxFlex layout with cards to display project data using data-binding from an array of skills based on a Skill model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
-- **TODO:** Complete real content - add Project Management skills.

-- **Contact:** Working, code tidy.
+- **Contact:** Working & tidy.
 Simple mat-form that user can fill in with name, email and comment.
 Input validation is included - Send button disabled if form incomplete/incorrect.
 Buttons to navigate to previous page and to clear the form.
 The data is sent to the app Firestore backend and a success message is returned once sending is complete.
 Large buttons allow user to return to Home page or send another message (which actually navigates 'back' to the same page presenting a clear form).
 - **OPTION:** Update this to send me an email with the message.

 - **Blog:** Working.
 Posts are stored in the app Firebase DB and displayed on the Blog Posts page.
 No authorization required to Read posts.
 Google Firebase auth service added so an authenticated user can log in to Create, Update and Delete posts.